La Bamba (film): Plot

-At first, Ritchie avoids flying to his concerts and appearances, but eventually conquers his fear when invited to perform his song "Donna" on American Bandstand in Philadelphia.
-Keane helps him by giving him a little vodka to calm his nerves during the flight.
-As Bob becomes more envious of Ritchie's success, Ritchie buys his family a brand new house and goes to New York City to perform at Alan Freed's 1st Anniversary Rock 'n' Roll Show at the Brooklyn Paramount Theater, meeting musicians Eddie Cochran and Jackie Wilson backstage.
+At first, Ritchie avoids flying to his concerts and appearances, but he conquers his fear when invited to perform "Donna" on American Bandstand in Philadelphia.
+As Bob becomes more envious of Ritchie's success, Ritchie buys his family a new house and goes to New York City to perform at Alan Freed's 1st Anniversary Rock 'n' Roll Show at the Brooklyn Paramount Theater, meeting musicians Eddie Cochran and Jackie Wilson backstage.
 He then goes onstage to perform "La Bamba" to the crowd's adoration.
-Arriving home for Christmas, he is given a welcoming party by his family and friends, but Bob is resentful and later starts a fight with Ritchie, breaking his talisman in the process.
+Arriving home for Christmas, he is given a welcoming party by his family and friends, but Bob is resentful and starts a fight with Ritchie, breaking his talisman.
 Ritchie promises Donna that he will always love her and hopes that one day they will get married.

-Ritchie joins the Winter Dance Party tour alongside Buddy Holly and The Big Bopper after "La Bamba" and "Donna" reach the top of the Billboard charts.
-While performing in Clear Lake, Iowa, at the Surf Ballroom, the tour bus' heating system breaks down, so Buddy charters an airplane to fly to their next stop in Moorhead, Minnesota.
+Ritchie joins the Winter Dance Party tour alongside Buddy Holly and the Big Bopper after "La Bamba" and "Donna" reach the top of the Billboard charts.
+While performing in Clear Lake, Iowa, at the Surf Ballroom, the tour bus' heating system breaks down, so Buddy charters an airplane to fly to their next stop in Fargo, North Dakota.
 Ritchie, Buddy, and the Big Bopper take off in the airplane during a snowstorm on February 2, 1959.
-Before the flight, Ritchie makes a call to his brother, wherein they resolve their differences.
-He invites Bob to fly out to Chicago to join the tour for family support, which Bob accepts.
+Before the flight, Ritchie makes a call to his brother wherein they resolve their differences.
+He invites Bob to fly to Chicago to join the tour for family support, which Bob accepts.

-The next day, as Bob is fixing his mother's car, he hears on his radio that Ritchie, Buddy and The Big Bopper's airplane had crashed, killing everyone on board.
-Bob darts out of his driveway in an attempt to get to his mother before she hears the news, but is too late.
-The news hits the Valenzuela family, Bob Keane, and Donna very hard.
+The next day, as Bob is fixing his mother's car, he hears on his radio that Ritchie, Buddy, and the Big Bopper's airplane had crashed, killing everyone on board.
 After Ritchie's funeral procession at the San Fernando Mission Cemetery, Bob walks across a bridge and screams out Ritchie's name, remembering all the good times they had together.